 Infotainment system in car – the future of the automotive market.
 That’s why:

-Infotainment systems in cars are a part of the market which has recently developed very strongly.
+Infotainment system in cars is a part of the market which has recently developed very strongly.
 Different manufacturers implement different solutions that fit this direction – but it is worth knowing that this is only the beginning of their path.
 Real revolutions in the field of such systems are yet to come.

 Of course, all these concepts were based on current technological developments at the time.
 Hence, it is not difficult to find in old show models e.g. VCRs, from which movies were to be played, or large, unwieldy antennas for receiving digital / analog TV.
 Today, some of these ideas are widely used in the automotive industry, but they are already very mature – ideas that are not problematic to use and that are compatible, for example, with the media and technologies that are used today.
 Permanent connection of the vehicle to the Internet, the possibility of connecting USB drives are just two examples of the many possibilities of current passenger cars.